Dear Teachers, this page is a highlight from the Member section so you can get a sense for the type of support available for this topic.

 Yoga Poses – Many poses to choose from for a focus on anatomical categories such as shoulders or core plus Yin and Restorative

-Have you tried selecting an Asana Digest and reviewing the Going Deeper and Variations pages?
-If not, please see how it works for you.
-With this approach, you might spend less time developing or choosing a whole new sequence and instead choose one of your go-to sequences but spend extra time or focus on a pose.
+You might spend less time developing or choosing a brand new sequence and instead choose one of your go-to sequences, intensifying your focus on refining one section of the class or on how you teach a pose.
 Some options for this approach include:

 Repeating Target Pose

 If the pose doesn't require a significant amount of preparation, students could practice the pose early in class and then later.
 This would lend itself to highlighting actions of pose as experienced in other poses and to having students note effect of practicing pose again later in class.
 If the target pose is a peak pose, the repetitions could be practiced one after another with adequate time for observation of the effects of the repetitions.